Recommendation 4.3: Fostering Interaction

 Asynchronous Interaction Strategies

 Asynchronous discussion tools allow students to post messages organized by topic or prompt into a “thread”—an initial post followed by the responses to it posted by others.
 Asynchronous forums reduce a range of technical and scheduling challenges (e.g., internet connectivity, time zones, accessibility for students based in China).
-The Discussion tool in Canvas is recommended for most courses, while Piazza is particularly useful for formula-heavy or other STEM courses and to allow for anonymous questions.
+The Discussion tool in Canvas is recommended for most courses.
+It can also be beneficial to divide students into groups, each with their own group discussion board in Canvas.
+Piazza can be useful for formula-heavy or other STEM courses and to allow for anonymous questions.
+Piazza also facilitates students responding to one another’s questions.

 The L&S Instructional Design Center advises framing interactions as collaborative conversations, in which the purpose is to build knowledge collectively.
 The following strategies fit this approach to discussion as creating community: